snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 Let's assume now that we merge into master some changes which modify, among other things, the package version to non-existing version.
 In other words, we committed a new package version manually and knowingly.

 This time, when the entry build is created, the appropriate temporary package would be taken and re-versioned as the specified new version we committed.
 We already said that `npm publish` is executed anyway when `PUBLISH_ARG` takes `re-publish` - which means the package would be published directly into npm.

+Sometimes there are unplanned issues that might fail the publish (for example, authentication).
+In fact, that explains why the script attempts to publish three times.